Editor in Chief: Magdalena Skipper

 Cephas joined Nature Communications in October 2017.
 After obtaining a PhD in Materials Science and Engineering from the University of Florida, he continued postdoctoral research in the field of organic electronics at Imperial College London’s Centre for Plastic Electronics.
 Cephas currently handles content covering organic electronics, flexible electronics, and thermoelectrics.
 He is based in the London office.

-The team handles content from the areas of materials science, physical, inorganic and materials chemistry, chemical engineering, energy storage and catalysis for energy.
+The team handles content from across the areas of materials science, computational, inorganic and materials chemistry, chemical engineering, and chemical nanotechnology.

 Team Manager and Senior Editor: Victoria Richards